active-group/reacl/doc/intro.md

 ### Reusability

-We now want to add a control, that allows the the user to select the timezone for which to display the current time.
+We now want to add a control, that allows the user to select the timezone for which to display the current time.
 For that we first extend the `clock` function with a timezone parameter: